RoMeLaUCLA/robot-player/README.md

 We can see from this example that the Nabi robot needs motor axes 2 and 4 to have their joint axes flipped and that there is an angle offset of -pi/2 for the first two motors, which correspond to the hips.
 This greatly simplifies writing the kinematics for the robot.

-Once defined, the `AngleOffset` can be used with the player angle offset functions
+Once created, the `AngleOffset` instance can be used with the player angle offset functions

 ```python
 qcurr = from_player_angle_offset(mm.get_all_present_position(), nabi_offset)